-The safeguard team explained the expected roles and responsibilities of CHC staff for civil works, and the staff agreed to cooperate.
-Festus Mohamed, the CHO in charge, has reported that PIH's intervention has resulted in the facility receiving new staff, enabling them to offer more services.
-However, he mentioned that they are facing challenges regarding space for ANC, drug storage, beds, staff accommodation, and poor waste management due to the non-functioning of the incinerator.
-In response, Mrs. Juliana Kamanda explained that PIH and MOH have developed a new design for the CHC.
-She requested a PIH engineer to present and share the design with the safeguard unit at IHPAU and CHC staff.
+Koroma, the CHO in charge, has reported that PIH's intervention has resulted in the facility receiving new staff, enabling them to offer more services.
+However, she mentioned that they are facing challenges regarding space for ANC, drug storage, beds, staff accommodation, and poor waste management due to the non-functioning of the incinerator.
+In response, Mrs. Juliana Kamanda explained that PIH has developed a new design for the CHC.
+She requested the PIH engineer to present and share the design with the safeguard unit at IHPAU.
 The design was shown to all CHC staff and IHPAU Safeguard Unit staff present.
-The IHPAU Safeguard team made recommendations on the design, which needed to be approved by the DMO.
+The IHPAU Safeguard team made recommendations on the design but incorporation will depend on approval by the District Medical Officer (DMO).